amusant/presentations/dac2018/PITCHME.md

 ---
 #### Cache Timing Attacks
 - Attacks
-	- CTA to breeak ASLR
+	- CTA to break ASLR
 	- CTA to guess program behaviour.
 		- to guess cryptographic keys
 - Countermeasures
 	- SoCFPGAs with ACP and without SMMU are vulnerable.
-	- A MMU dan be programmed into FPGA.
+	- A MMU can be programmed into FPGA.
 	- Blocking Cache access during cryptographic routines.
 ---
 #### Latency